JetBrains/teamcity-documentation/topics/parallel-tests.md

 >The settings of the original build configuration are not affected by the _Parallel tests_ build feature.
 >
->On the other hand, the number and settings of generated build configurations are fully controlled by the _Parallel tests_ build feature.
+>On the other hand, the number and settings of the generated build configurations are fully controlled by the _Parallel tests_ build feature.
 The generated build configurations are read-only by default and are not intended to be modified manually.
 The generated build configurations are also placed into a subproject that is hidden.
 If the project has [versioned settings](storing-project-settings-in-version-control.md) enabled, the generated build configurations will not be committed to the VCS repository.